-Credit risk is the risk of financial loss to Canfor if a customer or third party to a derivative instrument fails to meet its contractual obligations.
+Credit risk is the risk of financial loss to Canfor if a customer or third party to a financial instrument fails to meet its contractual obligations.

 Financial instruments that are subject to credit risk include cash and cash equivalents, accounts receivable and long-term investments and other.
 Cash and cash equivalents includes cash held through major Canadian and international financial institutions and temporary investments with an original maturity date of three months or less.
-The cash and cash equivalents balance at December 31, 2009 is \$133.4 million.
+The cash and cash equivalents balance at December 31, 2010 is \$260.3 million.

 Canfor utilizes a combination of credit insurance, letters of credit and self-insurance to manage the risk associated with trade receivables.
-Approximately 65% of the outstanding trade receivables are covered by credit insurance.
-Canfor's trade receivable balance at December 31, 2009 is \$137.2 million, net of an allowance for doubtful accounts of \$2.1 million.
-At December 31, 2009, approximately 97% of the trade accounts receivable balance was within Canfor's established credit terms.
+At December 31, 2010, approximately 65% of the outstanding trade receivables are covered by credit insurance.
+Canfor's trade receivable balance at December 31, 2010 is \$149.4 million, before an allowance for doubtful accounts of \$2.5 million.
+At December 31, 2010, approximately 99% of the trade accounts receivable balance was within Canfor's established credit terms.